openshift/enhancements/enhancements/cluster-logging/forwarding-json-structured-logs.md

 - *Entry*: a single log entry, usually a single line of text.
 May be JSON or other format.
 - *Structured Log*: a log where each *entry* is formatted as a *JSON object*.
 - *Record*: A key-value record including the *entry* and meta-data collected by the logging system.
-  - *Internal record*: abstract record manipulated inside the forwarder.
-  - *Output record*: concrete record encoded by an `ouput` for a consumer.
-Encodings include JSON and Rsyslog.
 - *Schema*: Defines key names and value types in a structured entry.
    The forwarder associates *schema names* with logs, it does not store or process user schema.
-- *Data Model*: The [schema][data_model] for the forwarder's own *record*.
+- *Data Model*: The [schema][data_model] for the forwarder's own *record* format.

 ## Motivation

 ### Goals

-* Direct access to JSON log entries as JSON objects in log records for `fluentdForward`, `Elasticsearch` or any other JSON-parsing consumer.
+* Direct access to JSON log entries as JSON objects for `fluentdForward`, `Elasticsearch` or any other JSON-aware consumer.
-* User can associate schema names with logs by category, namespace, application label, or any future forwarder `input` selection criteria.
+* User can associate schema names with log records by category, namespace, k8s label, or any future forwarder `input` selection criteria.
 * Elasticsearch indexing of JSON logs with multiple schema without index explosions.
 * Upgrade path from today's implementation.